Make playful art your daily habit for more joy and creativity.

-If you accept this challenge, you will set aside just five minutes each day aside for making, creating, and experimenting with your ideas.
-If you have extra time, you could always dive in for longer, but your minimum commitment is five minutes each day.
+If you accept this challenge, set aside a few minutes each day for making, creating, and experimenting with your ideas.
+If you have extra time, you could always dive in for longer, but aim for a 5 minutes minimum.
+It’s that easy.

 There are so many ways to do this.
 For example, you could:

-- Wake up a little earlier than usual, brew a pot of something warm, and curl up with your sketchbook for a few minutes before the rest of your home wakes up
+- Wake up a little earlier than usual, brew a pot of hot water, and spread out a sketchbook for a few quiet minutes before your day gets busy

 - Carry a sketchbook in your bag and pull it out when you’re waiting in line

-First, you’ll need a sketchbook or somewhere to store your creations.
-Second, you’ll need some art supplies, and for this, almost anything goes.
+First, you’ll need a sketchbook or some version of paper or substrate.
+Second, you’ll need art supplies, and for this, almost anything goes.